microchip-pic-avr-solutions/matlab-lvmc-dspic33ck256mp508-foc-smo/README.md

     - Motor Control Blockset (v1.4)

 > **_NOTE:_**
 >The software used for testing the model during release is listed above.
-It is rec-ommended to use the version listed above or later versions for building the model.
+It is recommended to use the version listed above or later versions for building the model.

 ### 2.3	Hardware Tools Required for the Demonstration
 - dsPIC33CK Low Voltage Motor Control (LVMC) Development Board ([DM330031](https://www.microchip.com/en-us/development-tool/DM330031))